Can Working From Home Work If You’re in Recovery?

 Going to the office every day requires certain tasks you probably took for granted, such as waking up early, taking a shower, and eating breakfast before you start working.
-You may have been in the habit of going to the gym on the way to work or stopping for a coffee at your local café.
-Working from home makes it all too easy to let some of these habits slip away in favor of rolling out of bed and starting up your computer.
+You may have been in the habit of going to the gym on the way to work or stopping for a coffee.
+Working from home makes it all too easy to let some of these habits slip away in favor of rolling out of bed and just starting up your computer.

-- Waking up at your normal time.
+- Set an alarm and wake up at your normal time.
 It’s tempting to use your commuting time to get in some extra winks, but having some personal time before your work starts is healthy and will make your day feel a little more normal.

-- Showering and getting dressed.
-Get out of those PJs! and get ready for the day.
+- Shower and get dressed.
+Get out of those PJs, brush your teeth and get ready for the day.

-- Eating breakfast as usual.
+- Eat a healthy breakfast as usual.
 If you usually eat with your family, continue to do so.
 It can be tempting to take your food to your home office and lock yourself away, but getting in some time for connection before you start work can help every member of your family during this time.

 Don’t Forget Your Lunch Break